 Henry Graham Greene OM (2 October 1904 3 April 1991) was an English novelist, essayist, film critic and screenwriter.
 In his lifetime he managed to achieve fame among the literary establishment while also remaining a popular author of genre fiction.
 As a novelist and essayist, he was highly singular in his political, moral and personal views.

-Greene was born to a large, influential family that included the owners of Greene King Brewery, bankers, and statesmen; his mother was cousin to Robert Louis Stevenson.
-From his early youth, Greene suffered from depression, given to playing Russian Roulette in college and flirting with suicide.
-He found work as a journalist and in 1926, he married Vivienne Dayrell-Browning and he converted to her religion of Roman Catholicism.
+Greene was born in Berkhamsted, Hertfordshire to a large, influential family that included the owners of Greene King Brewery, bankers, and statesmen; his mother was cousin to Robert Louis Stevenson.
+From his early youth, Greene suffered from depression, given to flirting with suicide while by playing Russian Roulette.
+After studying history at Balliol College, Oxford, he found work as a journalist and in 1926, he married Vivienne Dayrell-Browning and converted to her religion of Roman Catholicism.
 Religion had a major influence on Greene, formerly an agnostic.
 He became immersed in Catholic theology and beliefs, the ideas of sin and redemption, many of which seeped into his fiction.
 Politically, Greene was on the left, and even sympathetic to Communism despite its anti-clerical and anti-religious nature.
 Greene expressed support for liberation theology and was of the opinion that "Conservatism and Catholicism" ought to be "impossible bedfellows" and he was critical of the counter-revolutionary support of Church authorities while sympathetic to independent priests and reformers.

 Greene worked in The Great Depression as a writer of thrillers (A Gun for Sale, Stamboul Train) and essayist.
 He worked as a film critic during this time, and earned fame for his acerbic wit and criticism.
 His favorite film-maker was Fritz Lang and he was one of many English critics who missed the boat on Alfred Hitchcock's early genius.
 One piece of his criticism, on the film Wee Willie Winkie, published in the journal Night and Day earned notoriety for calling attention to the sexualisation of child star Shirley Temple.
 It was so controversial that the studios sued the journal, Greene hid away in Mexico and the journal shut down.
 While in Mexico, Greene started research on The Power and the Glory (his first literary novel).
 Greene became a constant traveler in his later years, visiting far away nations and writing about them in his works.
 His use of locations earned the name "Greeneland".
 His travels also attracted him to real-life spy work with MI6.
 One of his handlers was none other than infamous turncoat Kim Philby.